Good Reduction of K3 Surfaces: Introduction

 \section{Introduction}

-Let $\OO_K$ be a local Henselian DVR of characteristic zero with field of fractions $K$ and perfect residue field $k$, whose characteristic exponent is $p\geq1$.
+Let $\OO_K$ be a local Henselian discrete valuation ring of characteristic zero with field of fractions $K$ and perfect residue field $k$, whose characteristic is $p\geq0$.
 For example, $\OO_K$ could be $\CC[[t]]$ or the ring of integers in a $p$-adic field.
 Given a variety $X$ that is smooth and proper over $K$, one can ask whether $X$ has {\em good reduction}, that is, whether there exists an algebraic space

 with generic fiber $X$ that is smooth and proper over $\OO_K$.